Vermont Lemon Law: Your Complete Legal Guide

 Consumer Remedies: Refund vs. Replacement

-When a vehicle qualifies as a lemon under Vermont law, the consumer has the choice of remedy within 30 days of the Arbitration Board’s order.
+When a vehicle qualifies as a lemon under Vermont law, the consumer chooses the remedy within 30 days of the Arbitration Board's order.

 Option 1: Replacement Vehicle